 After you spent all that time in grade school conditioning yourself to know that snakes stick out their tongues in order to smell things, it turns out that those tricksy animals were also tasting with their tongues, all along.

 Other senses besides taste matter in determining what your food tastes like and whether you like it.
 And we're not just talking about scent here.
 At Science Sushi, Christie Wilcox explains how things like noise levels, plate colors, and the weight of silverware affect what we think we like to eat.

+This review also appears on Download the Universe, a group blog reviewing the best (and worst, and just "meh") in science-related ebooks and apps.
 When I go to science museums, I like to press the buttons.
 I'm convinced this is a special joy that you just do not grow out of.
 Hit the button.
 See […]

 On the left is a picture of me with my bike, taken by my friend Laura Kling.
 On the right is the same image, as it would be seen by a person with protanopia — a relatively common (as in, still very rare) form of color blindness that affects the ability to see green, yellow, […]

 Last week, I posted a link to a story on the Atlantic, all about the history of research into supertasters — humans with the ability to taste a bitter compound called phenylthiocarbamide.
 It's a big part of why some people can't stand the taste of broccoli, and others love it.
 But that one piece isn't […]

 TIL: That what we think of as "pain" is actually two different things.
 The most basic sense is called nociception — a non-subjective reflex that drives lots of animals to pull away from dangerous things.
 Pain — actual pain — is what happens after nociception, and different individuals perceive it differently under different situations.
 So, […]